Back to blog

 Camera: medium close-up, 50mm lens, locked-off static

-Motion: smooth 360° turntable rotation; reflections shift
+Motion: smooth 360° turntable rotation; reflections shift across the surface

 7. Liquid pour